John1s/CatFlip/README.md

     }

 The client secret can be provided by using an environment variable.
 An example configuration is included in the appsettings.Development.json file.
-This uses an demo client on the https://auth0.com/ site.
+This uses a demo client on the https://auth0.com/ site.
 Users can authenticate using:

 Username: test1@demo.com
 Password: Password!